-The conversion is done by using the MakeTASprogram found on the system OD.
+The conversion is done by using the MakeTASprogram found on the included System SD Card.
 This Windows program needs no installation - just copy it to a folder and execute it from there.

 Click [Make TAS], navigate to and open the schedule file.
 The TAS file will then be generated and placed in the same folder if there are no errors.
-The TAS file has the same filename as the schedule file but with TAS added to the beginning.
-For example, the TAS file for abc.txt is TAS_abc.txt.
+The TAS file has the same filename as the schedule file but with TAS\ added to the beginning.
+For example, the TAS file for abc.txt is TAS\abc.txt.
 Note that although the TAS file has a txt file type it's not a text file anymore.